-Figure 8.12 After the strcpy Function Is Executed in the Server Code location of the address of JMP EDI.
+Figure 8.12 After the strcpy Function Is Executed in the Server Code

+The previous diagram illustrates the payload and the action that is being performed by the payload.
+Once the buffer has been overflowed, the EBP and EIP are overwritten.
+EIP points to the NOP sledge just before the current location of the address of JMP EDI.
 The EDI register points somewhere before the shellcode in the NOP sledge.
 Once JMP EDI is executed, large NOP sledge (0x90), which instructs the operating system to move to the next instruction, is encountered which leads into the shellcode.
 The shellcode starts a listener on port 9191.
 After successfully running the exploit, the server should start a listener on 9191 and wait for incoming connections.